 Interns gain practical experience working directly with the MCA Collection Registrar and the Special Exhibitions Registrars.
 Interns assist with daily operations involving collections management, exhibition organization, research, and contracts.
 Interns are also responsible for daily tasks including typing, ﬁling, data entry, and use of collections management software.
 Candidates must have excellent organizational skills and be detail oriented.
 Applicants should have computer and general administrative skills.

 Interns assist with research projects and administrative tasks including preparing artists’ bibliographies and biographies and responding to general inquiries from scholars and the public about artists and artworks.
 Interns may also assist with writing gallery labels, data entry, copying articles, typing, ﬁling, and preparing correspondence.
 Applicants should include writing samples with application.
 Candidates must have excellent organizational skills and be detail oriented.
 They should also have computer and administrative skills.

-Interns participate in a wide variety of the Development department’s day to day activities.
-These can include drafting proposals to corporations, foundations and government-funding sources, writing reports and conducting research on prospective funding sources.
-Interns also offer support to staff working with individual giving and membership, event and program-planning support and execution of solicitation mailings.
+Interns participate in a wide variety of the Development department’s day-to-day activities.
+Duties can include drafting proposals to corporations, foundations and government-funding sources, writing reports and conducting research on prospective funding sources, organizing direct mailings, and helping to maintain the membership database.
+Interns also offer support to staff working events and previews.
 Candidates should have computer and administrative skills, and include writing samples with application.